AY2526S1-CS2113-W13-4/tp/docs/UserGuide.md

 1. Ensure that you have Java 17 or above installed.
 2. Download the latest BusyBreak.jar file from the releases page.
-3. Open a command terminal and navigate to the folder containing the jar file, run `java -jar BusyBreak.jar` to start the application.
+3. Open a command terminal and navigate to the folder containing the jar file, run `java -jar busybreak.jar` to start the application.

 ## Features
+## Managing Activities
+The activity includes date, time, description and cost.

+---

 ### Adding an activity: `add`
 Adds a new activity to your travel itinerary with date, time, description, and cost information.<br/>